 Four Reasons to Deny Child Visitation

-Contact Randle Palmer & Bernays PLLC at 520-327-1409 to discuss child support lawyer services in Tucson.
+Contact Randle Palmer & Associates PLLC at 520-327-1409 to discuss child support lawyer services in Tucson.

 More than 13 million U.S. parents live with at least one child in an official or unofficial custody arrangement.
 Judges settle on the custodial and noncustodial designation during divorce cases by looking at the child’s best interests.